Not everyone has this feature. See this article for more information.

 Deleted entities cannot be restored after you upload the edited spreadsheet.

 Each row of your spreadsheet represents a different entity, such as a campaign, ad group, ad, keyword, negative keyword, ad extension, or target.
 The entities you see in the spreadsheet were determined by the filters and output settings you specified when you set up the query for your bulk download (see Download a spreadsheet for bulk upload for more information).

 Exactly which kind of entity a row represents is called out in the first column of the downloaded spreadsheet: the Type column.
-For detailed explanations of each type and its relevant columns, take a look at this MSDN article (note: MSDN refers to types as "Record types").
+For detailed explanations of each type and its relevant columns, take a look at this Bing Ads API doc (note: this doc refers to types as "Record types").

 Types have parent-child relationships with one another.
 For example, in the following diagram, the keywords and ads are children of the parent "Electronics for Kids" ad group.
 This ad group in turn is the child (or one of several children) of a campaign.